 We’ve scoured the web to find the cream of the crop of small kitchens.
-Scroll below—we hope these inspire you.
+Scroll below to see 25 style-savvy small kitchen ideas—we hope these inspire you.

-Designed by British designer Ben Pentreath, this narrow kitchen is laid out like so many rental apartment kitchens we’ve seen before.
-Nixing closed cabinetry in favor of shelving opens the space up dramatically, while a printed Roman shade adds a punchy bit of personality.
+This narrow kitchen is laid out like so many rental apartment kitchens we’ve seen before.
+Nixing closed cabinetry in favor of shelving opens the space up dramatically, while the wall art adds a punchy bit of personality.

-In this bright, white modern kitchen, designer Ben Pentreath used clean lines, a light palette, and simple, minimalist styling to create an airy, spacious feeling—despite the room’s small square footage.
+In this bright white modern kitchen, the designer used clean lines, a light palette, and simple, minimalist styling to create an airy, spacious feeling—despite the room’s small square footage.
 Since there’s not much countertop to speak of, the designer brought in a kitchen table, which can also be used for prep work.

-There’s barely enough room to turn around in this tiny kitchen, but its designer did a wonderful job of preventing a claustrophobic feeling by using modern, handle-less cabinets and a light, white color palette.
+There’s barely enough room to turn around in this tiny kitchen, but its designer did a wonderful job of preventing a claustrophobic feeling by using modern, clean cabinets and a white color palette.

 This kitchen may be petite, but luxe materials like black marble countertops and a high-end oven/stove, give it a fine jewelry effect.
 In narrow spaces like this, too much pattern or color can be overwhelming, so the designer opted for cream cabinetry and just a touch of pattern in a herringbone mat.

-Designed by Nashville-based Crowell + Co.
-Interiors, this beautiful small kitchen has so many things to love: rustic open shelves, a fuss-free steel hood, a Carrera marble backsplash and countertops, a space-saving magnetic knife rack, beautiful wood accents, and simple but classic hardware.
+This beautiful small kitchen has so many things to love: simple open shelves, a fuss-free hood, rustic wooden countertops, beautiful seafoam green cabinetry, and classic black-and-white tiled flooring.
 It’s a perfect example of how dreamy a small space can become with thoughtful consideration of details.

-Layers upon layers of dusty purples, worn industrial furniture, concrete counters, well-loved leather, and rusted metal make this narrow Parisian kitchen remarkably unique.
-Despite its awkward shape and minimal storage, it’s still a space we’d love to cook in—and eat in!
+Layers upon layers of pastel colors, sleek hardware, white marble counters, a well-loved area rug, and indoor plants make this bright kitchen remarkably unique and cheerful.
+Despite its awkward shape, it’s still a space we’d love to cook in.

 Live in an apartment with laminate counters and dated appliances?
-As this beauty proves, there’s hope yet!
-The trick here is to remove your cabinet doors to create a feeling of openness (and effectively fake open shelving), and use white and glass dishware and serving pieces to prevent a cluttered, busy look.
+As this beauty proves, there’s hope yet.
+The trick here is to remove your cabinet doors to create a feeling of openness (and effectively fake open shelving), and use pretty dishware and serving pieces to function as décor.

 Sleek cabinetry and a monochrome palette give this European kitchen simple beauty, but the graphic, architectural details—like the accordion sconce and the paned window—take it to the next level.